|Sales & Support:||801-374-1188|

 Stacie graduated from the university magna cum laude with a 3.96 GPA.
 She received her bachelor degree in English and minors in editing and Spanish, and she has since earned her certification in technical communication, as well.
 While pursuing her degree she completed five editing internships.
 These helped prepare her for full-time work as an editor, which she loves.

 Stacie works as an independent contractor doing writing and editing for WriteExpress Corporation and also as a freelance writer and editor for WriteAway!, LLC.
-You can reach her by e-mail at stacieheaps at WriteAwayLLC.com or by phone at 801-374-2931.
+You can reach her by phone at 801-374-2931.

 See our many awards.